facebook

 One could easily apply Matt Walsh’s logic to argue that one cannot be a Republican and a Christian because the Republican platform neglects this central teaching of scripture.
 A teaching that Christ warns we neglect at the peril of our very eternal destiny.

 My point is not that being a Republican is incompatible with Christianity.
 My point is simply that things are more complicated than that.
-While we should probably consider that scripture speaks about homosexuality 6-7 times and the proper use of wealth and caring for the poor over 500 times.
+We should probably consider that scripture speaks about homosexuality 6-7 times and the proper use of wealth and caring for the poor over 500 times.
 But, the moral calculus isn’t as simple as saying 500 is more than 7.
 Nor is my point to argue the hypocrisy or bigotry of Matt Walsh, though maybe we should consider those issues.

 Question Your Assumptions